biopython/biopython.github.io/wiki/Contributing.md

 -   **Support for More Programs:** There are many different bioinformatics programs being developed.
 Identify one that does not currently have support in Biopython and add support for it.
-Have a look at [SeqIO](SeqIO "wikilink") pages first.
+-   **Support for More File Formats:** We can read and write lots of different file formats, but there are always more.
+For sequences (and alignments) look at the [SeqIO](SeqIO "wikilink") pages first.
 -   **Support for Databases:** Identify a biological database that does not currently have support in Biopython and add support for it.
 Use Bio.GenBank as a model.